rakshita003/CSI2120/README.md

 ## Contents

-The repository is organized into the following directories:
+The repository has 2 directories, one for Assignemnts and another is for Projects

-- **Java:** This directory contains Java code for project-part-1 related to Object-Oriented Programming (OOP) concepts covered in the course.
+- **Java:** This directory contains Java code for Project-part-1 related to Object-Oriented Programming (OOP) concepts covered in the course.

 - **Go:** This directory contains Go code for Project-part-2 and assignments related to concurrent programming concepts covered in the course.